Dogs are biologically known to be temperamental by nature, most especially in the animal kingdom.

 The origin of the word Hypothermia comes from the Greek words “hypo”, which literally means “under”, and “therm”, which literally means “heat”, relatively.

-Medically speaking, the condition of Hypothermia affects human beings and dogs, but on a larger scale, it has a wide and detrimental effect on dogs, for two reasons and these are first, dogs obtain a smaller bodily size than human beings, and second, the bodily temperature of dogs is always higher, in comparison to human beings.
+Medically speaking, the condition of Hypothermia affects human beings and dogs, but on a larger scale, it has a wide and detrimental effect on dogs, for two reasons.
+First, dogs obtain a smaller bodily size than human beings, and second, the bodily temperature of dogs is always higher compared to human beings.

 The Causes and Diagnosis of Hypothermia in Dogs

 From a wider point of view and discussion, the major cause of Hypothermia in dogs is extreme and overtime exposure to cold, but nonetheless, it can largely affect dogs, even at a normal room temperature wherein they are at a rapid risk of obtaining this medical condition.

 Vividly, when dogs are younger and in the state of being under anesthesia, Hypothermia is more inclined to affect smaller dog breeds in a disproportionate manner, for the reason that they get to experience an abrupt loss of body heat all throughout their skin when this medical condition occurs.

 In addition, dogs may lead to the diagnosis of having Hypothermia, once he or she has a history of obtaining hypothyroidism and diseases in the hypothalamus, for the reason that this highly sensitive part of the brain is greatly responsible for the regulation and maintenance of the dog’s body temperature.

 To continue with, another major cause of Hypothermia is shock, whenever the dog’s gums are affected.
 This is vivid in dogs through the following discussed situations:

 First and foremost, Hypothermia occurs when the dog has been long exposed to the cold weather for a lengthy period of time.